How to Fix Things

 Some issues only arise once in a while, but can cause technicians of all types to lose sleep trying to figure out why:

-• Two relatively innocuous edge cases can create problems.
-One minor failure that typically doesn’t matter will frequently interact with another minor failure that typically doesn’t matter, with the effect making an entire system fall apart.
+- Two relatively innocuous edge cases can create unique and difficult-to-reproduce.
+One minor failure that typically doesn’t matter will frequently interact with another minor failure that typically doesn’t matter, with the effect making an entire system fall apart with zero intuitive predictability.

 Ironically, while redundant systems can be very useful to prevent failures, they make it absurdly difficult to diagnose them.
 If A leads to B and there are two more backup systems to lead A to B, there are now three systems to verify instead of one.
-The only solution to discover it is to create explicit distinctions in the output of the first part of the system.
+The only solution to discover it is to create explicit distinctions in the output of the first part of the system (i.e., severing more connections).
+This mindset is mostly why hackers are the best technicians.

 Repairing

 To fix things, you need parts or supplies.
 If you have the new part, swap it out and be done with it.
-You can add the old part into a “fix later” pile, since your time is important and it’ll get things back to running ASAP and you can close the ticket.
+You can add the old part into a “fix later” pile, since your time is important, and it’ll get things back to running immediately, which means you can close the ticket.
+Just make sure you’re actually ordering the replacement parts before you require them.

 The easiest solution, if it’s attainable, is to get an identical copy of the thing: